BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Libwally is limited.
-It's about creating and accessing wallets, with some additional functions related to transactions and PSBTs that might be useful for services that are not connected to full nodes on the internet.
+It's about manipulating seeds, keys, addresses, and other elements of wallets, with some additional functions related to transactions and PSBTs that might be useful for services that are not connected to full nodes on the internet.
 Ultimately, however, you're going to need full node services to take advantage of Libwally.

 This final section will offer some examples of using Libwally programs to complement a `bitcoin-cli` environment.
 Though these examples imply that these services are all on the same machine, they may become even more powerful if the `bitcoin-cli` service is directly connected to the internet and the Libwally service is not.

 ## Sharing a Transaction

 [§16.5: Using Scripts in Libwally](16_5_Using_Scripts_in_Libwally.md) detailed how Libwally could be used to rewrite an existing transaction, to do something that `bitcoin-cli` can't: produce a transaction that contains a unique P2SH.
-Obviously, this is a building block; if you dig further into Libwally you'll want to create entire transactions on your own.
+Obviously, this is a building block; if you decide to dig further into Libwally you'll create entire transactions on your own.
 But, this abbreviated methodology also has its own usage: it shows how transactions can be passed back and forth between `bitcoin-cli` and Libwally, demonstrating a first example of using them in a complementary fashion.

-We're going to start out with this UTXO:
+To fully demonstrate this methodology, we'll create a transaction with `bitcoin-cli`, using this UTXO:
 ```
   {
     "txid": "c0a110a7a84399b98052c6545018873b13ee3128fa74f7a697779174a36ea33a",